 - Compare the selfie to the previous one.
 Do you see how you are looking fresher, more relaxed, healthier, and younger?

-Facial yoga is a form of yoga created by yoga teacher Annelise Hagen.
-Facial yoga uses stretching and breathing exercises to firm skin around the face.
+Facial Yoga was created by by yoga teacher Annelise Hagen.
+It uses a combination of stretching and breathing exercises to firm skin around the face.

 - Exercising facial muscles improves muscles tone